The Emerald City (Boardwalk Empire): Plot

-In the aftermath of a failed assassination attempt on Nucky, Richard is assigned to guard his house at all times; his scarred face and tin mask frighten Margaret and her children.
-Sebso's false account about Winslow's attempted escape is accepted by Van Alden's superiors; Sebso is exonerated of misconduct charges and Van Alden is warned that his career is finished if he embarrasses the Bureau again.
+In the aftermath of the assassination attempt on Nucky, Richard is assigned to guard his house; his scarred face and tin mask frighten Margaret and her children.
+Nucky tries to allay her apprehensions about living under guard, promising her that he has the situation well in hand.
+Van Alden's superiors at the Bureau of Prohibition dismiss his suspicions about the death of the witness and accept Sebso's false account of the killing, warning Van Alden that his career is finished if he embarrasses the Bureau again.
 Jimmy is released from jail for lack of evidence; he returns home and works at reconnecting with Angela and Tommy.
-Nucky tries to allay Margaret's apprehensions about living under guard, promising her that he has the situation well in hand.

 In New York, Rothstein meets with Mickey and the D'Alessio brothers.
-Rothstein, who values the power of accurate information, reprimands the group for failing to account for Eddie's presence, wounding a civilian, and unintentionally revealing his plans to Nucky.
+Valuing the power of accurate information, Rothstein reprimands the group for failing to account for Eddie's presence, wounding a civilian, and unintentionally revealing his plans to Nucky.
 He refuses to do any further business with them until they repay the cost of their mistake.
-In Chicago, Torrio becomes furious with Capone for interrupting an important business meeting with a juvenile prank.
-While attending the bar mitzvah of the son of Torrio's beer supplier, Jake Guzik, he learns how the Jewish faith places great importance on men behaving responsibly and being held to account for their actions.
-Recognizing his own failings, he asks Torrio to give him a chance to prove he can contribute more to the Chicago mob's bottom line.
-Torrio then assigns him to oversee Guzik's mismanaged brewery.
+Meanwhile, in Chicago, Torrio chastises Capone for interrupting an important meeting with a juvenile prank.
+While attending the bar mitzvah of the son of Torrio's beer supplier, Jake Guzik, Capone learns how the Jewish faith places great importance on men behaving responsibly and being held to account for their actions.
+Recognizing his own failings, he asks Torrio to give him a chance to prove he can contribute more to the bottom line.
+Torrio assigns Capone to oversee Guzik's mismanaged brewery.

-As the Darmodys pass the photography shop on the boardwalk during a family outing, Jimmy's son Tommy points to a picture of Robert and Mary Dittrich and calls one of them Angela's "kissing friend", referring to Mary.
+As the Darmodys pass the photography shop on the Boardwalk during a family outing, Tommy points to a picture of Robert and Mary Dittrich and calls one of them Angela's "kissing friend", referring to Mary.
 Jimmy assumes otherwise and publicly beats Robert with his own camera tripod, prompting Angela to promise Mary she will leave Jimmy and move with Tommy and her to Paris.
 Margaret celebrates the passage of women's suffrage, but Nucky immediately pressures her to help rally new female voters in support of Bader's mayoral campaign.
 She finally gives in and makes a rousing, well-received speech, but sours when she sees Nucky gladhanding with other powerful men.